Go Ahead Punk... Make My Day

 Go Ahead Punk...
 Make My Day is a 1996 compilation album released on the Nitro Records label.
 The title is a reference to the Dirty Harry quote "Go ahead, make my day".

 Only five bands appear on this compilation, with each band represented twice.
-All tracks sample current releases by Nitro Records artists, with the exception of "Hey Joe" by the Offspring, which is a previously unreleased recording.
+All tracks sample current releases by Nitro Records artists, with the exception of "Hey Joe" by the Offspring, which is taken from the 1989 cassette release of their debut album (erroneously stated to be a previously unreleased recording).